 Since there exists no receptor for any of our tested chemicals, we modeled binding proteins using computational protein design.We used the protein structure prediction tool Rosetta in combination with EvoDock, an algorithm for simulated evolution.
 We also proved the activation of the bacterial signaling cascade and induced expression of a reporter upon BTCA binding by the modeled receptor.
 We thereby could show the successful computational engineering of a receptor for BTCA.

 We reached our goals in establishing a signaling cascade in E. coli for the specific chemical detection.
-We showed its functionality by activation through a ribose binding protein.
-We further determined, that the E. coli can tolerate significant concentrations of our chemical weapon related chemicals We could also show that our computationally designed receptors can bind BTC with a higher specificity than the receptor it is based on.
+We have determined, that the E. coli can tolerate significant concentrations of our chemical weapon related chemicals.
+Additionally, we showed that our computationally designed receptors can bind BTCA with a higher specificity than the receptor it is based on.
 This is a proof of concept for our project and shows that it is possible to design de novo receptors by computational means and thus engineer organisms to detect certain chemicals and act as a biosensor with our approach.
 We constructed the bacterial signaling cascade encoded by a one plasmid system and the single parts were ordered as gene synthesis products and BTCA activated the signaling cascade, thus GFP expression.

 Nicotiana benthamiana as a test system